 Convivial wine tastings (advance reservations required) are held in the dining room near a huge fireplace until the downstairs cellar can be upgraded for the task.
 And the family plans to renovate the top floor as well to create a handful of winery suites for tourists.

-Sleeping in Curicó
+Where to sleep in Curicó

 Hotel Boutique Raices opened in the center of Curicó in 1958 as a government hotel.
 Eventually, it was bought by the family that still runs the place.
 Subsequent renovations modernized and improved the hotel which is the most stylish and full-service place to stay in Cuircó.
 In addition to comfortable rooms and suites, there’s a welcoming lobby with an enormous copper-faced fireplace, bicycles for guests to use, and a Thursday night wine and cheese mixer with live music for guests and locals (an area winery makes a bespoke wine for the hotel).
 All of the art in the hotel was created by the owner’s wife.

-Eating in Curicó
+Where to eat in Curicó

 After a hard day of hiking or wine tasting, treat yourself to legit pizza at Barolo Ristorante where owners Felipe and Constanza offer more than 15 pizzas all made fresh and baked in a beautiful red-tiled Naples-approved wood-burning pizza oven (6,500 CLP to 10,000 CLP or US$9 to US$14).
 The thin-crust pizzas run the gamut from simply traditional toppings to variations with unexpected nods to the Chilean palette.
 The El Campesino pizza is, essentially, a Napolitano with onions and Chilean peppers.
-Another variation is topped with beloved paleatada which is slow-cooked shredded meat which is similar to brisket.
+Another variation is topped with beloved paleatada which is slow-cooked shredded meat that is similar to brisket.
 The wine list features local and Italian options plus Italian beer and cocktails including the sweet and strong house specialty made with pisco, passionfruit juice, lemon juice, and fresh basil over crushed ice.
 The restaurant is not in the center of the city, but it’s worth the trip to the suburbs for the pizza and other Italian favorites prepared by their Italian chef (from Santiago).

 For a splurgy lunch, make a reservation for the 4-course tasting menu at the restaurant at the Miguel Torres winery (21,850 CPL without wine pairings and 36,150 CPL with wine pairings or about US$30 or US$49 respectively).
 Our lunch started with a fragrant soup served with Santa Digna sparkling wine.
 Beef carpaccio salad came with a light Las Mulas rose.
 An enormous plate of tender Osso Bucco on rice was paired with a peppery and deeply red 2017 Santa Digna cabernet sauvignon.
 The deconstructed key lime pie dessert came with a sweet but not cloying Nectaria reisling late harvest which was golden orange in color and had a hint of egg nog spice to it.
 The restaurant has an ala carte menu as well.